Fast and General Simulation of L\'evy-driven Ornstein Uhlenbeck processes for Energy Derivatives: Applications and Numerical Results

-In terms of computational time, the results are extremely remarkable and mirror those observed in the previous experiments.
-As expected, when simulating trajectories with multiple monitoring dates, FGMC showcases a substantial gain in computational speed compared to exact decomposition methods, all while maintaining analogous pricing accuracy.
+In terms of computational time, the results are remarkable and mirror those observed previously.
+As expected, when simulating trajectories with multiple monitoring dates, FGMC showcases a substantial gain in computational speed compared to ED methods, while maintaining analogous pricing accuracy.